 - A premature or difficult birth

 Sadly there is no cure for cerebral palsy, but there are treatments that can help you manage the impact of the symptoms.
-Our medical negligence team have experience of securing compensation for families providing financial compensation and care for your child’s lifetime needs.
+Our medical negligence team has experience securing compensation for families providing financial compensation, and care for your child's lifetime needs.

 Group B Strep

-With the right treatment and intervention the consequences Group B Strep may be avoided.
-However, we see clients who were not given the right treatment to prevent or treat the infection.
+With the proper treatment and intervention, the consequences of Group B Strep may be avoided.
+However, we see clients who were not given the appropriate treatment to prevent or treat the infection.